South Island Region

 Regional Events

-South Island Education Trust Grants open now!
+South Island Education Trust Grants

 We’re thrilled to continue the South Island Education Trust Grants – aimed at bolstering the education and professional growth of South Island members.